The vertical structure of debris discs and the role of disc gravity: A primer using a simplified model

-Another observationally measurable vertical property of debris disks is their scale height and thus aspect ratio $\mathcal{H}$.
-Such measurements have been made for tens of debris disks, revealing a striking diversity, with values ranging from $\mathcal{H} \sim 0.01$ to $0.3$ \citep[e.g.,][]{grant18, hales2022, jonty23, Terrill2023, reasons_matra}.
+Another observationally measurable vertical property of debris disks is their scale height $\mathfrak{h}_d$ and thus aspect ratio $\mathcal{H}$ $\equiv \mathfrak{h}_d / R $.
+Such measurements have been made for tens of debris disks, revealing a striking diversity, with aspect ratio values ranging from $\sim 0.01$ to $0.3$ \citep[e.g.,][]{grant18, hales2022, jonty23, Terrill2023, reasons_matra}.
 Interestingly, while most measurements assume a radius-independent aspect ratio (to simplify fitting procedures), advanced (non-parametric) fitting methods have also revealed radius-dependent variations \citep{Han2022, Han25}.
-Additionally, wavelength-dependent trends are beginning to emerge, adding further complexity.
-Indeed, while most measured aspect ratios are consistent across wavelengths, observations of the AU Mic debris disk suggest an increasing aspect ratio with wavelength \citep{Daley2019, johan22, vizgan2022}.
+Additionally, observations of the AU Mic debris disk suggest a wavelength-dependent increase in aspect ratio \citep{Daley2019, johan22, vizgan2022}.
+While AU Mic is currently the only system with such evidence, it highlights the potential for wavelength-dependent aspect ratios, adding further complexity.
 Finally, a recent study analyzing debris disks observed with ALMA suggests a tentative trend of a decreasing aspect ratio with increasing dust mass around A-type stars \citep{Han25}.